Jorge Gallego

-Jorge Enrique Ramírez Gallego (born 25 March 1940) is a former Colombian football forward.
+Jorge Enrique Ramírez Gallego (25 March 1940 – 4 September 2026) was a Colombian footballer who played as a forward.
 He is the all-time leading goal-scorer for Deportivo Cali and among the top five all-time goal-scorers in the Fútbol Profesional Colombiano.

 Career

-Born in Cali, Gallego began his professional football career with Millonarios in 1962, where he would win three league titles.
-He had a brief spell with Deportes Quindío before moving to Deportivo Cali in 1965 where he scored 168 goals in nine seasons.
+Born in Cali, Gallego began his professional football career with Millonarios in 1962, where he won three league titles.
+He had a brief spell with Deportes Quindío before moving in 1965 to Deportivo Cali, where he scored 168 goals in nine seasons.
 He finished his playing career with Deportes Tolima in 1975.

-Gallego made 14 appearances and scored four goals for the Colombia national football team from 1966 to 1970.
+Gallego made 14 appearances and scored four goals for the Colombia national team from 1966 to 1970.

+Death

+Gallego died in Cali on 4 September 2026, at the age of 86.